Poor Sleep Makes My ADHD Worse (And Vice-Versa)

 Smart universities offer numerous accommodations for students with ADHD, such as timetables that avoid early morning classes.
 At university, the only class I that I missed, or arrived at and slept through, started at 8:30 am.

 Many businesses provide simple workplace accommodations that allow employees with ADHD to soar.
-With the right systems in place we can become game changers, super stars, and leaders in our field.
+With the right systems in place, we can become game changers, superstars, and leaders in our field.

 So, you may wonder, “if I have problems getting a good night’s sleep, or even a mediocre night’s sleep, does that mean I have ADHD?”